College of William & Mary: Colonial era (1693–1776)

 In 1693, the college was given a seat in the House of Burgesses, and it was determined tobacco taxes and export duties on furs and animal skins would support the college.
 The college acquired a 330 acre parcel for the new school, 8 mi from Jamestown.
 In 1694, the new school opened in temporary buildings.
 Williamsburg was granted a royal charter as a city in 1722 by the Crown and served as the capital of Colonial Virginia from 1699 to 1780.
 During this time, the college served as a law center, and lawmakers frequently used its buildings.
 It educated future U.S. Presidents Thomas Jefferson, James Monroe, and John Tyler.
-The college has been called "the Alma Mater of a Nation" because of its close ties to America's founding fathers and figures pivotal to the development and expansion of the United States.
+The college had close ties to America's founding fathers and figures pivotal to the development and expansion of the United States.
 George Washington, who received his surveyor's license through the college despite never attending, was the college's first American chancellor.
 William & Mary is famous for its firsts: the first U.S. institution with a royal charter, the first Greek-letter society (Phi Beta Kappa, founded in 1776), the first collegiate society in the country (F.H.C.
 Society, founded in 1750), the first student honor code and the first collegiate law school in America.
 (Note: The independent Litchfield Law School in Litchfield, Connecticut, began offering formal legal education five years before William & Mary.)
-In the 1760s, due to a conflict between the faculty (almost entirely Anglian ministers) and the Board of Visitors (mainly leading local families who students attended), discipline was weak.
+In the 1760s, due to a conflict between the faculty (almost entirely Anglian ministers) and the Board of Visitors (mainly leading local families whose students attended), discipline was weak.
 The college had a reputation as a "party school"; groups of students would also occasionally rampage through the city, damaging property and getting into fights with artisans.